Michael McClure was born 20 October 1932 and died 4 may 2020.

 - When you co-operate with an injustice, then a little bit of your spirit dies.

-Michael McClure is an American poet, playwright, songwriter, and novelist.
+Michael McClure was an American poet, playwright, songwriter, and novelist.
 He was one of the five poets (including Allen Ginsberg) who read at the famous San Francisco Six Gallery reading in 1955.
 This was retold in fictionalised terms in Jack Kerouac’s Dharma Bums.
 He became a key member of the Beat Generation and is immortalised as ‘Pat McLear’ in Kerouac’s Big Sur.
 His works include Of Indigo and Saffron: New and Selected Poems.